onewelcome/identity-cloud-documentation/docs/dabp/release-notes/index.md

 In the release notes we mention new features and bug fixes.
 If anything is unclear, feel free to contact [Onegini Support](https://support.onegini.com).

+## Release date: 2023-03-31

+### Features
+* We introduced a new feature to indicate which users are a superuser within a group.
+This feature can be enabled via a feature flag in the settings menu.
+* Searching for a user on an email address is now possible.
+For searching email addresses, we use the prefix search algorithm, which allows you to search for the beginning portion of the email address.

+### Bugs
+* We fixed a bug where a user's status was not visible on the first loading of the application.

 ## Release date: 2023-02-16

 ### Features